manosbatsis/restdude/README.md

 </pre>

-## Generated Services
+### Generated Services

-Some of the services provided out of the box:
+Some of the services provided out of the box for the above model:

 HTTP Method  | Path    | Description